OpenVoiceOS/community-docs/docs/intents.md

         self.register_entity_file('type.entity')
 ```

 Now, we can say things like "do you like greenish tomatoes?" and it will tag type as: `"greenish"`.
-However if we say "do you like eating tomatoes?" - the phrase will not match as `"eating"` is not included in our `type.entity` file.
+However, if we say "do you like eating tomatoes?" - the phrase will not match as `"eating"` is not included in our `type.entity` file.

 #### Number matching